Kiyoshi Inui

 Kiyoshi Inui — NMLS 1173299 · Los Angeles County Doctor Mortgage · 2026

-Los Angeles County physicians earning strong clinical income are still being placed into conventional loans with PMI and restrictive automated underwriting — often right before a six-figure mistake in how they structure the purchase.
+Los Angeles County physicians earning strong clinical income are still being placed into conventional loans with PMI and restrictive automated underwriting — often without being shown how else the purchase could be structured.

-Doctor Mortgage in Los Angeles County — Physician Home Loan, No PMI, 100% Financing
+Doctor Mortgage in Los Angeles County — Physician Home Loan, No PMI, Financing Up to 100% for Qualifying Buyers

 Los Angeles County physician home loans for MD and DO doctors purchasing in Beverly Hills, Santa Monica, Pasadena, Glendale, Burbank, Manhattan Beach, Westwood, and throughout the county.
 Up to $2,000,000 at 100% LTV.
 No PMI.
 Student loan exclusion.
 Offer letter income accepted for residents and fellows.